Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 State Farm Drive Safe & Save

-State Farm's program uses a smartphone app (with an optional dongle for older vehicles) to monitor acceleration, braking, sharp turns, speed, and mileage.
-One key advantage: State Farm does not raise your rates based on your score — even poor habits only reduce your potential discount.
+State Farm's program uses a smartphone app (with optional Bluetooth device) to monitor acceleration, braking, sharp turns, speed, and mileage.
+One key advantage: State Farm does not raise your rates based on your score — even poor habits only reduce your potential discount, never increase your base rate.
+The initial discount is applied after your first 90 days, then reviewed every 6 months.

 • Max potential savings: Up to 30%